Jingyang-Zhou/noahbenson.github.io/_posts/2018-08-23-temporalDynamics.md

 ---
 layout: post
-title: Temporal dyanmics on the human visual cortex
+title: Temporal dynamics on the human visual cortex
 ---